 It takes care of neonates who weigh more than 1800 grams or have a gestational maturity of 34 weeks or more.
 Here they are provided with all facilities required at birth, for breastfeeding and also provision to keep the neonate warm in an aseptic environment.
 It is found at any primary health hospital.

 Level II care

-Neonates weighing 1200-1800 grams or having a gestational maturity of 30–34 weeks are categorized under level II care and are looked after by trained nurses and pediatricians.
-The equipment and facilities used for this level of care include equipment for resuscitation, maintenance of thermoneutral environment, intravenous infusion, gavage feeding, phototherapy and exchange blood transfusion.
-This type of care can be given at first referral units, district hospitals, teaching institutions and nursing homes.
+It takes care of neonates who weigh 1200-1800 grams or have a gestational maturity of 30–34 weeks.
+The area has all equipment’s for resuscitation of the neonate, maintenance of thermoneutral environment, intravenous infusion, gavage feeding, phototherapy and exchange blood transfusion.
+This type of care is facilitated usually at district hospitals, teaching institutions, and nursing homes.